ihsn/SDCPractice/measure_risk.rst

 distance/difference between the dataset before and after anonymization and can therefore be interpreted as evaluation of the anonymization method.
-For that reason, they resemble the information loss measures discussed in Chapter 6.
+For that reason, they resemble the information loss measures discussed in the Section `Measuring utility and information loss <utility.html>`__.
 Finally, risk measures for continuous quasi-identifiers are also based on outlier detection.
 Outliers play an important role in the re-identification of these records.